Flash sale terms conditions

 *Autodesk online store promotion: This promotion offers

+- Up to 15% discount off the Suggested Retail Price (SRP) for purchases of a new 1-year subscription (excluding taxes) and up to 20% discount off the Suggested Retail Price (SRP) for purchases of a new 3-year subscription (excluding taxes) on the following products: AutoCAD

-- Up to 15% discount off the Suggested Retail Price (SRP) for purchases of a new 1-year or 3-year subscription (excluding taxes) on the following products: AutoCAD, AutoCAD LT, Fusion 360 and Revit LT
+- Up to 20% discount off the Suggested Retail Price (SRP) for purchases of a new 1-year subscription (excluding taxes) and up to 25% discount off the Suggested Retail Price (SRP) for purchases of a new 3-year subscription (excluding taxes) on the following products: AutoCAD LT and Revit LT

 Commercial and Government customers may participate.
 Autodesk channel partners, resellers, distributors and purchasing agents may participate in this promotion.
 Educational (including education-to-commercial transfers) are not eligible for this promotion.
 The promotion is not combinable with any other special pricing or offer, unless otherwise stated.
 Major Account discounts may not be combined with this promotion.
 This promotion is not valid for product licenses purchased through the Autodesk Employee Purchase Program.